 For many cooks, bakers, and foodies, there always seems to come a time when you must get crafty with substitutes.
 For some of us, that time comes more often than not.
 Buttermilk is one of those elusive ingredients that never seems to be around when you need it.

 Maybe you were at the store gathering your list of ingredients and figured you didn’t need it because the recipe called for such a small amount.
 Perhaps, you just plumb forgot it.
-In any case, buttermilk has both similarities to a number of common household ingredients, as well as some unique characteristics.
-That being said, with a little finesse, preparation, and similar substitutions, you can successfully bake most goods without missing it!
+In any case, buttermilk or buttermilk powder has similarities to a number of common household ingredients, as well as some unique characteristics.
+That being said, with a little finesse, preparation, and similar buttermilk substitution options, you can successfully bake most goods without missing it!

 What Is Buttermilk?

 Buttermilk, nowadays more often referred to as “cultured buttermilk,” is a type of fermented milk that was a staple in the kitchen for thousands of years.
 Counterintuitively, buttermilk is not, in and of itself, butter.
 Nor is buttermilk high-fat or particularly “buttery” in consistency.
 The old-fashioned type of homemade buttermilk is slightly sour, tangy, and thin.
 It is the acidic residual liquid remaining after churning butter from full-cream milk.
 Though traditional buttermilk is not available commercially in the United States anymore, it is still consumed and used in household items in Europe and Asia.